paazmaya/docling-japanese-books/README.md

 [![Python CI](https://github.com/paazmaya/docling-japanese-books/actions/workflows/ci.yml/badge.svg)](https://github.com/paazmaya/docling-japanese-books/actions/workflows/ci.yml)

-A streamlined document processing tool that uses Docling to extract, process, and store Japanese books and documents for LLM training workflows.
-Built with hardcoded configurations for simplicity and consistency.
+A streamlined document processing tool that uses [Docling](https://github.com/docling-project/docling) to extract, process, and store Japanese books and documents for LLM training workflows.

-See the amount of emojis used in this documentation?
-Sure, this has initially been vibe-coded during an evening...
+**See the amount of emojis used in this documentation?
+Sure, this has initially been vibe-coded during an evening...**

 ![Duckling in hakama reading a Japanese book](./logo.png)